Our work with Jersey Overseas Aid

 With JOA’s help, we have saved thousands of lives.

-If you represent a charitable trust or statutory funder and want to find out more about our work or to make a donation, please contact Emma Groves.
+If you represent a charitable trust or a statutory funder and want to find out more about our work or to make a donation, please contact Ryan Browne.